instnt-inc/instnt-react-js/README.md

 # FAQ

-### What if I want to add some custom text fields onto my workflows?
+### * What if I want to add some custom text fields onto my workflows?

-After setting up the InstntCustomSignUp function, simply install the following Material UI components and import the text field using the following commands:
+After setting up the InstntSignUpProvider component, simply install the following Material UI components and import the text field using the following commands:

 ```jsx
 npm install @material-ui/core